neilteje/ece220-finalExamPractice/README.md

 # ECE 220 Final Exam Practice

-This is a collection of final exam practice materials available on Course Wiki.
+- This is a collection of final exam practice materials available on Course Wiki.

-Available Answer keys are crowdsourced through the ECE 220 Discord Server made for students by students.
+- Available Answer keys are crowdsourced through the ECE 220 Discord Server made for students by students.

-If you have any questions email nteje2@illinois.edu or send a Direct Message to teilio#0001.
+- If you have any questions email nteje2@illinois.edu or send a Direct Message to teilio#0001.

+#### Update Log
+- April 21, 2023: Edited cpp-practice
+- April 21, 2023: Added all Final Exam Practice Materials